-The IC² Institute engages with and supports UT Austin faculty research projects related to the institute’s interests in exploring innovation and entrepreneurship in new ways.
-This year, research projects related to entrepreneurship and economic growth in rural, remote, or small-city communities were of particular interest.
-IC² seeks to stimulate a broad-based research program that can reveal new avenues for business, government, and the education sector to collaborate to enhance rural economic opportunity.
+The IC² Institute engages with and supports UT Austin faculty research projects related to the institute’s focus on catalyzing communities beyond urban corridors.
+IC² seeks to stimulate a broad-based research program that can reveal new avenues for business, government, and the education sector to collaborate to enhance economic opportunities in communities.

 Read more about the projects in this news release: https://news.utexas.edu/2019/06/12/rural-entrepreneurship-in-texas-gets-boost-from-ut-austin-research-projects/

 1- Big data strategies to map social networks in co-working spaces